aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-tiff-image-using-image-save-options/_index.md

 2. Call `SaveToTiffUsingJpegCompression()` from your main method or service.
 3. The resulting `.tiff` file will appear in the same directory.

-## TIFF PackBits Compression Overview
+## TIFF packBits compression overview

 PackBits is a lossless compression algorithm that works best for images with large areas of solid color.
 It’s often referred to as **tiff packbits compression** in documentation.

-## Step 2: Save to TIFF Using PackBits Compression
+## Step 2: save to TIFF using packBits compression

 If you need a loss‑less option, PackBits is a simple run‑length algorithm that works well for graphics with solid colors.